semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 The second operation we'll make concerns **Batch Indexing**.
 Currently, we know how to index a single document into Elasticsearch.
 However, there is ways to index multiple documents at the same time, being efficient and fast.

+### Mapping

+Well, **Mapping**.
+In the previous article, I did talk a bit about the index creation.
+In reality, index creation can be more complex, and there is a bunch of parameters that can be configured.

 ***